weaveworks/vscode-gitops-tools/README.md

 - Make sure you have the various tools listed under [Dependencies](#dependencies) installed in your system and available in your `PATH`.
 - You must have at least one cluster configured in your `kubectl` config.
 We rely on the Kubernetes extension to discover and connect to clusters.
 If you are having issues accessing or viewing your cluster, follow the [documentation provided by the Kubernetes extension](https://github.com/Azure/vscode-kubernetes-tools#working-with-kubeconfigs).

-Once you have satisfied these requirements, you are ready to install the GitOps Extension:
+Once you have satisfied these requirements, you are ready to install the GitOps Extension!

-- Download the latest `vsix` artifact version from our [Releases](https://github.com/weaveworks/vscode-gitops-tools/releases) page.
-- Install it on your local Visual Studio Code following [these instructions](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix).
+You can find us [in the Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=Weaveworks.vscode-gitops-tools) by searching "FluxCD" or "GitOps", and hopefully even "Flux".

 # Dependencies